 Be safe and responsible for yourself and others.

 Happy Birthday to me!
-Seventy-two successful trips around the sun.
+Seventy-two successful trips around

 It struck me this afternoon about 3pm what my next business move would be.
 I might never have made the decision had it not been for adversity, the father of invention.